Best Movers from North Carolina to Missouri (2025 Cost Data)

 State Income Tax | 4.5% | 4.8% |

-- Rent in Missouri is about 12% cheaper than in North Carolina, leaving you with more money in your pocket each month.
+- You’ll pay about 12% less in rent in Missouri compared to North Carolina, leaving you with more money in your pocket each month.

-- Home prices in Missouri are about 24% lower than in North Carolina, making your monthly mortgage much more manageable.
+- Here’s some good news for your wallet—home prices in Missouri are about 24% lower than in North Carolina.
+That means you can look forward to more affordable monthly mortgage payments.

-- Good news—you won’t need to stress about your finances since average incomes are similar in both Missouri and North Carolina.
+- You don’t have to stress about your budget, since average incomes are similar in both North Carolina and Missouri.

 - Sales tax in Missouri is 42% lower than in North Carolina.
-If you have a big family or tend to spend more, this lower rate in Missouri can make a noticeable difference in your overall living costs.
+If you tend to spend more or have a big family, this lower rate in Missouri could make a noticeable difference in your monthly expenses.

 How life is different in Missouri vs. North Carolina